MikeHughesKent/PyHoloscope/README.md

-# PyHoloscope : Holographic Microscopy Utilities for Python
+# PyHoloscope : Holographic Microscopy for Python

-PyHoloscope is a Python package for holographic microscopy.
+PyHoloscope is a Python package for holographic microscopy image processing, both inline and off-axis.
+It is under development but close to the first release.

 PyHoloscope is designed to be:
 * Fast - optmised both for CPU and GPU, using Cupy and Numba